 I chose this tent because I wanted something that took minimal effort.
-For someone who usually has a lot of patience, erecting a tent can really push me to my limits, so getting one that is straightforward and without any hassle is usually my main requirement.
-After that, I look for how much space is available inside, how wind-proof it is and then finally, the colour.
+For someone who usually has a lot of patience, erecting a tent can really push my limits; minimal hassle is my main requirement when tent shopping.
+After that, I look for how much space is available inside, how wind/waterproof it is and finally, the aesthetic.

-This tent is a three-man tent and whilst it could comfortably fit three people, I like the fact it gives two people that extra space for rucksacks, walking boots, extra coats, wellies and any other necessary equipment, as well as space to sleep comfortably.
-It fitted in my (new!)
-Outwell double airbed perfectly and had a handy loop for my fancy rechargeable lantern.
-The perks I love most about this tent are, firstly, that one side of the porch can be rolled up for extra sunlight, space and socialising with those camping beside you.
-The two curtained windows were an added feature I loved because if it was windy, we could still see outside but had the protection of the porch sides.
-The final perk would have to be the three, much needed, vents that came in extremely handy on this particularly hot Cornish weekend.
-There is nothing worse than waking up in the morning, suffocating from the heat and bad breath, beneath the lining of a tent.
+One side of the porch can be rolled up for extra sunlight, space and socialising with those camping beside you and the two curtained windows were a feature I enjoyed because when windy, you can still see outside, yet have the protection of the porch sides.
+The final perk would have to be the three much needed vents which were a blessing during this particularly humid Cornish weekend.
+There is nothing worse than waking up slightly worse for wear, suffocating from the heat and bad breath beneath the lining of a tent.
 These vents kept the air circulating nicely and made for a pleasant wake up, ready to start the day with a bacon sandwich and a stroll down to the beach.

 Anyone looking to use a tent for a walking weekend, I would highly recommend the Easy Camp Spirit range.
-Although it may not withstand hurricanes and torrential rain, it is perfect if you are needing something lightweight, easy to put up and spacious.
+Although it may not withstand days of hurricanes and torrential rain, it is perfect if you are needing something lightweight, easy to put up and spacious.
 The price is affordable at just under £100 and there are plenty of matching products to go with it too.
-I decided upon an Outwell Supreme sleeping bag which doubled up as a lovely blanket and duvet when unzipped; perfect for when it is colder in the evenings.
-The funky design inside was right up my hippy street and it was lovely to use as a blanket on the grass as well as for snuggling under when going to sleep.
+I decided upon an Outwell Camper Supreme Sleeping Bag which doubled up as a lovely blanket and duvet when unzipped; perfect for when the temperature drops in the evenings.
+The funky design added a little flare and was lovely to use as a picnic blanket during the day and for snuggling under around the campfire at night.

 After a walk along the coastline, a swim in the sea, sunbathing on the beach and a hike back up to the campsite, getting into my tent was a welcome relief.
-Having the separate bedroom with a double door, one with mesh and one with polyester, to zip up meant we could keep the porch open and let the sun and breeze drift in and out, all whilst napping without the fear of being eaten alive by bugs and/or flying critters.
-After a busy couple of days spent walking along the coast in the sunshine, the beautiful campsite at Trevedra Farm, had everything we needed; from a huge shower and toilet block, laundry room and washing up station, to a well-stocked shop for supplies you may have forgotten or needed extra of and a café where you can get sandwiches, hot meals and, my most favourite part of this campsite, a takeaway roast dinner!!
-Yes you read that right, a roast dinner to takeaway.
-After my friends had gone home, my partner and I stayed on an extra night (all together now…aaaaaahh!) to celebrate my birthday with a glass of Prosecco and a roast dinner whilst sat outside our tent, with the sun setting behind us - it couldn’t have been more perfect if we tried!
+Having the separate bedroom with a double door, one with mesh and one with polyester, to zip up meant I could keep the porch open and let the sun and breeze drift in and out, all whilst napping without fear of being eaten alive by bugs.

-After a weekend of walking the Cornish coast, laughing with friends, swimming in the sea and celebrating still being in my early thirties, when it came to packing up, I grew frightful.
-I’m sure you can all relate to this fear; getting the tent back into the bag!!
-I followed the instructions at the start of the weekend and made sure to familiarise myself with how I was unpacking the tent, but after a weekend of cider drinking and sun worshipping, some memories had unfortunately dissipated.
-However, luckily for me, putting the tent away was just as easy as putting it up…phew.
-With there being less pieces, it was easy to fold up and squeeze back into the bag and within 15 minutes we were putting everything back into the car and making our way home feeling very sun-kissed, very relaxed and ready for our next camping adventure.
+After a weekend of joyous celebrations which included cake eating, sea swimming, coastal walking, rum drinking and campfire singing the time came to pack up.
+Test number two; taking the tent down and getting it back into the bag, which somehow seems three times too small when it comes to shoving it back in.
+I followed the instructions at the start of the weekend and made sure to familiarise myself with how I was unpacking the tent, but after a weekend of rum drinking and sun worshipping some of those memories had dissipated along with the sea spray.
+However, putting this tent away was as easy as putting it up.
+With there being less pieces it was simple to fold up and squeeze back into the bag and within 15-minutes we were putting everything back into the car and making our way home feeling very sun-kissed, relaxed and ready for our next camping adventure.